SeekingFor/jfniki/readme.txt

       send a "Stake" biss message for it.
 ---
 Fixed bugs:
+4cb00d6bddfb: BUG: Coalesce creation and "like" messages in the version graph.
 ac35943f6761: BUG: Fix dumpwiki to set CSS class for "Discussion" links.
 54e4f3b61ef8: BUG: insert top key to CHK if the end user doesnt have the private key.
                    i.e. don't leave a trace of re-insertions in SSK keyspace.